-Country House Life
+Country House Life, 1750-1914

-Run by School of History, Philosophy and Social Sciences
+School Of History, Law And Social Sciences

 Lowri Ann Rees

 Topics explored over the course of the module may include, but will not be limited to: social mobility and the open elite debate; the architecture of the country house; landscaping, gardens and parks; the role of elite women; the country house childhood; servants; estate management; public and political duties; philanthropy and charity; religious and moral values; leisure and recreation; the decline of the country house; the country house in popular culture; heritage, tourism and the country house.